cdagnino/cdagnino.github.io/_posts/2017-25-07-geographical-markets-with-folium.md

 In this example, I'll consider two competing chains of delivery pizza in Santiago: Telepizza and Pizza Hut.

-I got the addresses from a quick check on [800.cl](http://www.800.cl/) and then did copy/paste on a text file.
+I got the addresses from a quick check on [800.cl](http://www.800.cl/) and then copy/pasted on a text file (get them [here](/assets/article_data/dires_telepizza.txt) and [here](/assets/article_data/dires_pizza_hut.txt)).
 I doubt this list is very thorough, but as this is just an example it won't matter.
 If we were seriously analyzing the pizza delivery market in Santiago, I would have to resort to scraping all the competitors.

 So our starting point is two text files with the addresses for both of this chains.
 We'll need three steps